microsoft/everyonecancode/day1/Application/README.md

 ### Add The application to your homescreen

+On modern mobile phone you can "install" webapps on you homescreen to make them easier accessible and make them look more like an app from the official Appstores.

 - Open the browser menu to add the website to your homescreen
   ![Add to homescreen 2](images/frontend_homescreen_1.jpg) ![Add to homescreen 2](images/frontend_homescreen_2.jpg)
 - Now you can open the website like a normal app from the homescreen of your phone

 ## Milligram Application Backend

+The Application Backend will receive uploaded

 ## Deploy Image Upload

 ### Create Azure Account

 // Create Account + Subscription